circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 3. In the developer console,
 select the "Network" tab.

-4. In your project's "Bitbucket settings", click "SSH Keys", then click "Add Key".
-Paste the key you generated in step 3.
+4. Click "Create [username] user key", where [username] is your CircleCI username.

+5. In the developer console,
+click the `checkout-key` with a 201 status and copy the `public_key` to your clipboard.

+6. Add the key to Bitbucket
+by following Bitbucket's guide on [setting up SSH keys](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html).

-5. In your config.yml,
+7. In your config.yml,
 add the fingerprint using the `add_ssh_keys` key:

 ```yaml